aurooba/wphelpers.dev/README.md

 1. it tells you the latest WordPress version using [the publicly provided WordPress.org API](https://codex.wordpress.org/WordPress.org_API)
 2. provides a JSON object of every single core blocks and their properties.
+3. provides a searchable version of all the WordPress Core blocks and their properties and links to code.
-3. provides a searchable version of the complete WordPress icon library with copy-paste code to easily include it in your project
+4. provides a searchable version of the complete WordPress icon library with copy-paste code to easily include it in your project

 ## Contributors